-Fourth, IDC provides additional points to job creation projects that are located or sited in the Small Business Administration's HUB zones.
+Fourth, IDC provides additional points to job creation projects that are located or sited in the Small Business Administration's HUB zones and Opportunity Zones.
 HUB zones are historically underutilized business zones that typically have higher rates of unemployment or lower per capita income then national levels.
+Opportunity Zones are an economically-distressed community / census tract.